microsoft/SparseSC/README.md

 ## Overview

 See [here](https://en.wikipedia.org/wiki/Synthetic_control_method) for more info on Synthetic Controls.
 In essence, it is a type of matching estimator.
 For each unit it will find a weighted average of untreated units that is similar on key pre-treatment data.
-The goal of Synthetic controls is find out which variables are important to match on (the `V` matrix) and then, given those, to find a vector of per-unit weights that combine the control units into its synthtic control.
+The goal of Synthetic controls is find out which variables are important to match on (the `V` matrix) and then, given those, to find a vector of per-unit weights that combine the control units into its synthetic control.
 The synthetic control acts as the counterfactual for a unit, and the estimate of a treatment effect is the difference between the observed outcome in the post-treatment period and the synthetic control's outcome.

 SparseSC makes a number of changes to Synthetic Controls.
 It uses regularization and feature learning to avoid overfitting, ensure uniqueness of the solution, automate researcher decisions, and allow for estimation on large datasets.
 See the docs for more details.